jwagholikar/FanSpeedControl/README.md

 6. PWM counts are written to the register bank with max number of fan counts.

-6. Command to build:
+# Command to build:

     make all

-7. Command to Clean:
+# Command to Clean:

    make clean

-8. Command to run:
+# Command to run:

   ./TopWrapper

-9. To change input
+ # change input
    Change Test.txt file.

 10. How to stop program